 ‘Be strong, do not fear!
 Behold your God will come with vengeance;

 Streams in the Desert is a ministry in the Negev that works on behalf of widows and orphans, as well as single-parent families.
 They provide both practical help and spiritual assistance, partnering with God to fill the dry places of women’s and children’s lives.
 They do so with provision and with the love and power of the Holy Spirit.

 Streams in the Desert strives to bring restoration to families at risk, “the brokenhearted of Israel”, through the power of the Gospel and acts of service.

 Their vision comes straight out of scripture:

 Streams in the Desert labors for the Land of Israel and the Body of Messiah to be prepared for the Lord Yeshua’s return.
-As they minister out of the Lord’s overflow of love, they see the cleansing and healing power of God flooding into the dry and barren places of people’s lives, filling them with hope and a vision for the future.
-Lives are changed, and new possibilities blossom.
+As they minister to the needy in the love of Yeshua, they see the healing power of God flooding into the dry and barren places.
+It fills people’s lives with hope and a vision for the future.

 “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.”

 This ministry began with a vision to help single mothers.
 But it quickly became apparent that effective ministry to single mothers must also involve their children.

 Thus, Streams in the Desert evolved with a dual vision and purpose: to help and strengthen both the widows (or single parents) and the orphans (children from single parent homes).
 With intentional children’s outreaches and teen camps, they provide a sense of community for all children from poor homes in the Land.